clicon/clixon/doc/FAQ.md

 Incoming RPC and data node access points are supported with some limitations.
 See the (README)(../README.md) for more information.

+## Does Clixon support upgrade?

+Yes.
+Clixon provides a callback interface where datastores can be upgraded.
+This is described in [the startup doc](startup.md).

 ## How do I write a CLI translator function?